skjolber/json-log-filter/README.md

 Features:

- * Mask single values or whole subtrees
+ * Anonymize single values or whole subtrees
- * Remove single values or whole subtrees
+ * Remove whole subtrees
- * Truncate String values
- * Truncate document size (max total output size)
+ * Limit text value size
+ * Limit document size (skip end of document when max size is reached)
- * Remove whitespace (for pretty-printed documents)
+ * Remove whitespace

 The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.

-The equivalent filters are also implemented using [Jackson]:

- * filter + verify document structure in the same operation
- * allows dual filter setup:
-    * trusted (locally produced) JSON: fast filters without strict syntax validation
-    * untrusted (remotely produced) JSON: slower filter with strict syntax validation
+No external dependencies are necessary.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].